 For share price analysis, the data were limited to share transfers with representative price per pound equivalents (Appendix 6).
+These limits were applied to values that were not adjusted for inflation.
 Confusion between the price and value can still be found in the data, with participants entering the price per pound instead of the total value in the system.
 For example, a share transfer equivalent to 33 lb with a total value of \$30 was entered resulting in a price per pound less than a dollar.
 The value of \$30 is most likely the price per pound and not the total value.
 Adjustments were made to the analyzed dataset to account for these types of errors.
 This error type was more often found in the early years of the program.
 From 2013 onward, the system started collecting price data from the transferee of the share transfer in addition to the transferor, and sometimes these prices did not match.
 When the prices differed between the transferor and transferee, a final price was determined based on the more representative transfer value entered.
 For example, if the transferor enters \$30 for a share transfer equivalent to 33 lb and the transferee enters \$1000 for the same transfer, the \$1000 is the value used in analysis, as it is assumed that the \$30 was a price per pound instead of total value.
-For the share price analysis, the data were limited to share transfers with price per pound equivalents that were greater than \$9 (all years) and less than \$36 (2007-2011), less than \$50 (2012 - 2013), and less than \$60 (2014 onward).
+For the share price analysis, the data were limited to share transfers with price per pound equivalents that were greater than \$9 (all years) and less than \$36 (2007-2011), less than \$50 (2012 - 2013), less than \$60 (2014-2021), and less than \$70 (2022 and onward).
+Unadjusted inflation prices were used when determining outlier price values each year, whereas inflation-adjusted average values are compared across time.
 All values were weighted by the pounds transferred instead of on a transactional basis.